|

 Other parts are prone to failure but their failure is not

 The engineering of the bike is lovely crude.
-Some of its additions
+Any superfluous oil is

 I hope my experiences can be of help.
 I expect this to become a small list in the end.